 The Vincent Wildlife Trust has received generous funding from The Co-operative to help progress its long-running pine marten conservation work in Wales.
 The People and Pine Martens in Wales project will develop understanding of the status and distribution of the pine marten, improve habitat and inform future conservation plans for the species in Wales.

 The project has four key elements:

 (i) Raising awareness

-The project will include a full public and stakeholder survey to ascertain opinions on pine marten recovery.
-The survey will not only raise awareness of the pine marten and the project, but also provide opportunities to ask the public for feedback on a number of questions.
+We have undertaken a public and stakeholder survey to ascertain opinions on pine marten recovery.
+The survey not only raised awareness of the pine marten and the project, but also provided opportunities to ask the public for feedback on a number of questions.

 (ii) Detection activities